incognitochain/go-incognito-sdk-v2/tutorials/docs/bridge/portal/shield.md

 ---
-Description: Tutorial on how to create an EVM-shielding transaction
+Description: Tutorial on how to create a Portal-shielding transaction
 ---

 # Before Going Further